drabolec/the-binding-of-isaac-ripoff/README.md

 ## How to Play

-The repository contains a precompiled `.exe` file that allows you to play the game right away — no installation or setup required.
+[Here](https://mega.nz/file/vwBxlZZC#fW8a1laHALsKUOsJyPNfB5chmsUNmIx2mOMNXm13uAk) is a precompiled `.exe` file that allows you to play the game right away — no installation or setup required.

 ## Compilation Guide